vilsondemarco/Getting-and-Cleaning-Data-Course-Project/README.md

 1. **Clone this repo** or download the files.
 2. **Source** the "run_analysis.R" script in R or RStudio.
 3. **Look for the tidy dataset** output "tidy_dataset.txt" in the project folder.

+## Additional information:

+More detailed steps are presented as comments in the "run_analysis.R" script file.